 The 2019 interim tax bills have been mailed.
 In the event you require your interim property tax bill re-issued or would like to know your account balance, please contact Access Aurora at (905) 727-1375.
 Please note Access Aurora is open Monday to Friday 8:30 a.m. to 4:30 p.m. and on Tuesdays until 8:30 p.m.

 Failure to receive a tax bill does not exempt the bill from being due or exempt the taxpayer from incurring late payment charges.
-The due dates for the 2019 final tax bills are:
+The due dates for the 2019 interim tax bills are:

 - Tuesday, February 26, 2019